 The registration process takes approximately 1 year, and only after the trademark is registered, we will be able to register your .ca domain.

-Please notice that you have to file as trademark the exact term that you want to register as domain name.
-That is, if you want to register the domain companyabc.ca, then you should file as trademark the term “Company ABC”.
+Please notice that you have to file as a trademark a word or set of words as close to the exact term that you want to register as domain name.
+A Canadian trademark allows you to apply for a .ca domain name consisting of or including the exact word component of that registered trademark.
+That is, if you want to register the Domain “ABCoutdoorequipmentfishing.ca” because your company name is “ABC outdoor equipment” and you sell fishing gear, then you could file as a trademark the term “ABC Outdoor equipment.

 Also be aware that not all filed trademarks are granted, if you file for a trademark that is already registered, or if you file for a generic term, you application might be opposed and rejected.
 We advice that you order first a Trademark Comprehensive Study in order to decrease chances that your trademark will be rejected.